procellulaire/my-reactnodejs-bootstrap/README.md

 * File size is limited to 5MB to prevent large uploads.
 * `file-type` library is used for reliable file type detection.
 * The server only returns the filename and the file type, it does not store the files persistently.
+* File type validation is performed on the server-side to ensure only allowed file types (images, PDFs, and text files) are processed.
+* Multer error handling is implemented to provide informative error messages for file size limits and other upload issues.

-## Enhancements
+## Features

+* File upload with progress tracking.
-* Improved file type detection using `file-type`.
+* File type detection and analysis.
-* Progress bar during file upload.
-* Enhanced UI/UX using React Bootstrap.
+* Modern UI using React Bootstrap.
-* Error handling for upload failures.
+* Error handling and validation.
-* File size limit of 5MB.
+* File size limit (5MB).

 ## Roadmap